✦ Summer 2026 · 5 Days of Hands-On Fun

 3. 11:30 am — 1:30 pm

-Hands-on building time.
-Campers work in teams to assemble, program, and test robots: applying what they learned in the morning session to real hardware.
+Hands-on machine learning time.
+Campers work in teams to train, test, and refine real models using beginner-friendly tools — applying what they learned in the morning session to models they actually run.

 The people behind the camp